jokruger/gobu/README.md

 Binary serialisation / de-serialisation of data structures where the size of the buffer is known in advance.
 The `bytes.Buffer` is slower because it does a lot of additional work due to its flexibility and generic implementation.

 **Use Case 2**
-Custom implementation of the binary encoding/decoding methods where, for compatibility reasons, you need to have a number of popular binary encoding methods like `MarshalBinary`, `GobEncode`, `AppendBinary`, etc.
+Custom implementation of the binary encoding/decoding methods where, for compatibility reasons, you need to have a number of popular binary encoding methods like `MarshalBinary`, `GobEncode`, `AppendBinary`, etc., and you want to avoid code duplication.

 ```go
 type MyStruct struct {